These days, many people don’t seem to understand that rights trump preferences.

 So this week, when “The Great Purge” began on Facebook, I shared many posts and screenshots concerning what was happening, just to spread the word, because I thought it was important for everyone to know.

 And yesterday, I asked: “How do we all keep in touch, without Facebook?”
 The intent of my question was to illustrate our dependency on social media, along with the inherent problem in all (as far as I know) current social media platforms.

-Best I can tell (and admittedly, my knowledge is limited), though many of the other platforms (MeWe, Minds, etc) claim user data privacy and non-censorship, they suffer from the same inherent problem as the current leaders in social media: a centralized platform.
+Best I can tell (and admittedly, my knowledge is limited), though many of the other platforms (MeWe, Minds, and today in 2020, many others) claim user data privacy and non-censorship, they suffer from the same inherent problem as the current leaders in social media: a centralized platform.

 What happens when the feds go after those other platforms?
 What happens when they are court-ordered (or merely ordered at gunpoint) to hand over their user’s data?
 Or to purge all anti-state users, pages, posts, in favor of state propaganda?
 What happens if the owners, or board or directors, or whoever makes the decisions at the top, elect to change or end the secure data or non-censorship policies one day in the future?